Jamii is Community.

 Give Me My Flowers

-Victoria Danielle
+by Victoria Danielle

 Saltwater: A Wild Seed Poetry & Arts Collective Anthology